sposato56/week-1-js-practice/week-1/review.md

 Read Chapter 2 and 3 of "Practical Object-Oriented Design in Ruby"

-You can access a copy of this on the bookshelf at DBC.
+This book is available onsite on the DBC library.

-As you are reading Chapter 2–Come up with your own Object (like the authors Bicycle) and try to apply each concept to your Object.
+As you are reading Chapter 2, come up with your own Object (like the author's Bicycle).
+Try to apply each concept to your Object.
 We will discuss on Monday.

 **Note**: You should read the rest of the book throughout week 2.